Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 I try to make these blog posts something more than just rants.
 So if we accept that sapphic, lesbian and WLW erasure are huge problems in these communities, what can we do about it?

-Here are a few of my ideas for how we, as a community, can start combatting this issue within our spaces:
+Here are a few of my ideas for how we, as a community, can start combatting this issue:

 • Stop all gendered pricing for events, now.
 If you want to limit numbers of single men, fine.
 You can sell only a certain number of tickets or vet them carefully or both.
 But pricing according to gender, and defining “couple” as meaning a man and a woman, is homophobic, cissexist, and exclusionary.